 - 10.27 Health is a material consideration in any planning decision as recommended by Parliament's Health Select Committee in a report titled 'Public health post-2013' dated 18 July 2016. - 10.28 Like in the Westminster City Plan, ensuring a healthy and safe environment that contributes to people's wellbeing is a priority for Knightsbridge and must be achieved by all development.
 This should include providing inhabitants and others with an environment which meets the best international standards where viable such as the WELL Building Standard.
-The Government's vision for noise policy is to, 'Promote good health and a good quality of life through the effective management of noise within the context of Government policy on sustainable development.'27 - 10.29 The Area in particular suffers greatly from the noise impacts of being an inner city neighbourhood popular with visitors and adjacent to key road arteries.
+The Government's vision for noise policy is to 'Promote good health and a good quality of life through the effective management of noise within the context of Government policy on sustainable development'. - 10.29 The Area in particular suffers greatly from the noise impacts of being an inner city neighbourhood popular with visitors and adjacent to key road arteries.
 As such, it is a priority that new development creates an environment which provides respite from the urban noise and creates a sense of tranquillity so that residents and visitors alike relax.
 As is noted in paragraph 2.2 of the Westminster City Plan, the high levels of movement and activity "...means that Westminster's more tranquil places; its parks, squares and residential enclaves are particularly valued."
 This is the case in Knightsbridge.
 Development should be advised by good practice such as that provided in the Professional Practice Guidance on Planning and Noise (ProPG) for New Residential Development (May 2017) and BS4142:2014 where commercial noise is present on the site and considered 'dominant'.
-28 Key considerations for new development will include: any increases in background noise levels as a result of new plant and equipment installed as parts of the development; building layout and its impact on neighbouring uses; and existing levels of quietness in residential areas and open spaces.
+Key considerations for new development will include: any increases in background noise levels as a result of new plant and equipment installed as part of the development; building layout and its impact on neighbouring uses; and existing levels of quietness in residential areas and open spaces. - 10.30 It is particularly important that matters such as noise are addressed by development or refurbishment in the areas referenced in Policy KBR14: Mitigating the impact of commercial development.
+This should reflect the requirements of the Mayor's draft supplementary planning guidance on 'Culture and the night time economy'.
+This recognises the 'agent of change' principle which makes it the responsibility of developers of housing near existing leisure venues to be responsible for noise management.
+It states that development proposals '...should seek to manage noise without placing unreasonable restrictions on development or add unduly to the costs and administrative burdens of existing businesses'. - 10.31 New development should be constructed to a high standard and in a way that actively minimises its impact on its residents, users and people passing in the street.
+This will ensure that new development will be designed to last and will not require 'redevelopment' in the short to medium term with the associated disruption to tranquillity that such development causes.

-27 DEFRA (2010) Noise Policy Statement for England (NPSE)
+DEFRA (2010) Noise Policy Statement for England (NPSE)